nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list of contacts
-2. AddressBook shows a list of persons
+2. HRConnect shows a list of contacts
 3. User requests to filter through the contact list based on what stage the interviewee is in
-4. AddressBook returns entries only for interviewees in that particular stage.
+4. HRConnect returns entries only for interviewees in that particular stage.

     Use case ends.